derniercri/hornet/README.md

 #### publish

-	param string : channel : name of the channel to publish param string : type : type of the message that is going to be published param string : message : JSON object containing all the message data to be broadcasted param string list : options : pair of key/value of options that will be merged with @message. return number : the result of the redis.publish event
+	param string list: channels : names of the channels to publish param string : type : type of the message that is going to be published param string : message : JSON object containing all the message data to be broadcasted param string list : options : pair of key/value of options that will be merged with @message.
+Usually used to specify "only" or "except". return number : the result of the redis publish event

 #### redis

-	return redis client instance : the redis client instance used by the connector
+	returns redis client instance : the redis client instance used by the connector

 #### TTL